Institute for the Study of European Laws (ISEL)

 Speaker: Professor Jeff Kenner (University of Nottingham)

-Dr Elaine Fahey on BBC World (TV) this morning discussing the sixth round of trade talks between the UK and the EU
+Dr Elaine Fahey on BBC World (TV) on November 10th 2017 discussing the sixth round of trade talks between the UK and the EU: